About

 Bio

-Prior to that, I worked as a Postdoctoral Research Fellow and Research Associate at Queensland University of Technology on a range of environmental and environmental health problems such as jaguar conservation, reef conservation, air pollution and its health impacts, and the prevention of the spread of Dengue fever.
+I worked as a Postdoctoral Research Fellow and Research Associate at Queensland University of Technology on a range of environmental and environmental health problems such as jaguar conservation, reef conservation, air pollution and its health impacts, and the prevention of the spread of Dengue fever.

 In addition, I taught teach mathematics and statistics to first year science students in the unit SEB113 - Quantitative Methods in Science.
 In 2015, the SEB113 teaching team was the recipient of the Vice Chancellor’s Performance Award for innovation in redesiging the unit for student success through encouraging engagement with multiple technologies.